How do I protect my property against wildfire?

 - Having several garden hoses in place that are long enough to reach all areas of your yard, to help with spot fires or embers on the ground.
 (Do not leave your water running if you evacuate.
 Save the water for the firefighters.)

 - Keeping a small supply of tools handy to help put out small fires, including a fire extinguisher, shovel and rake.

 Other things to consider are replacing wooden furniture with fire-resistant materials.
 Wooden furniture, BBQ grills, propane tanks and garbage and recycling bins should not be stored near your home’s exterior.

 What help is available if I can’t afford the high costs of fire prevention?

-For property owners, fire prevention can be expensive.
-Even if you mow, weed and trim bushes on your own, most people need to hire out for heavy work, such as removing or trimming trees.
+Fire prevention can be expensive.
+Even if you mow, weed, and trim bushes on your own, most people need to hire out for heavy work, such as removing or trimming trees.

 Some of the work is required, while some is strongly recommended.

 Oakland’s vegetation management requirements include creating 30 feet of defensible space around your home and things like covering house vents with wire mesh to prevent embers from entering your home.

 And some of the work needs to be done or maintained every year.
 This is easier for some people to manage financially than others.